brianc2788/brianc2788/README.md

 - Fredericco Faggin (Intel 4004)
 - Alan Turing (*Clearly, this list is in no order.* Turing Machine, contributions to math and foundational CS)
 - Guido van Rossum (Python)
+- Ada Lovelace (Credited as the first 'programmer.')
 - Chuck Peddle (6502 Microprocessor family from MOS Technology)
 - Bill Shockley & those two guys who did all the work for him.
 (Father of silicon tech & silicon valley.
 WWII Counter-Intelligence)
 - The Traitorous Eight (Fairchild Semiconductor)